Rajkishore08/IntelliDeFi-Network-08/SWAPSCROLLS_README.md

-# SwapScrolls 🎯
+# IntelliDeFi Network 🎯

 > Cross-chain, NFT-based, gamified DeFi app built on top of 1inch Fusion+ with LayerZero and Sui integration

 ## 🌟 Overview

-SwapScrolls is a revolutionary DeFi application that wraps 1inch cross-chain swaps into dynamic NFTs using LayerZero and Sui.
+IntelliDeFi Network is a revolutionary DeFi application that wraps 1inch cross-chain swaps into dynamic NFTs using LayerZero and Sui.
 Users can perform gasless swaps, mint tradable "Swap Scrolls", and earn gamified rewards and on-chain reputation.

 ## ✨ Features